Using Mathematica for Quantum Mechanics: A Student's Manual: one particle in 1D with spin

-We describe the spatial degree of freedom with the finite-resolution position basis of \autoref{sec:positionbasis1D}: \begin{mathematica} ¤mathin nmax = 20; ¤mathin xval = Range[nmax]/(nmax+1)-1/2; \end{mathematica} The operator $\op{\tilde{x}}$ is approximately diagonal in this representation: \begin{mathematica}[firstnumber=last] ¤mathin xop = SparseArray[Band[{1,1}] -> xval]; \end{mathematica} The identity operator on the spatial degree of freedom is \begin{mathematica}[firstnumber=last] ¤mathin idx = SparseArray[Band[{1,1}] -> 1, {nmax,nmax}]; \end{mathematica} The Pauli operators for the spin degree of freedom are \begin{mathematica}[firstnumber=last] ¤mathin ids = {{1,0},{0,1}}; ¤mathin {sx,sy,sz}=Table[SparseArray[PauliMatrix[i]/2],{i,1,3}]; \end{mathematica} The kinetic energy operator is constructed via a discrete sine transform, as before: \begin{mathematica}[firstnumber=last] ¤mathin HkinM = SparseArray[Band[{1,1}]->Range[nmax]^2]; ¤mathin HkinP = FourierDST[HkinM, 1]; \end{mathematica} From these we assemble the Hamiltonian: \begin{mathematica}[firstnumber=last] ¤mathin H[Omega_, f_, bx_] = ¤mathin KroneckerProduct[HkinP, ids] ¤mathin + Omega^2 * KroneckerProduct[xop.xop, ids] ¤mathin - f * KroneckerProduct[xop, sz] ¤mathin + bx * KroneckerProduct[idx, sx]; \end{mathematica} We compute the ground state of this Hamiltonian with \begin{mathematica}[firstnumber=last] ¤mathin Clear[gs]; ¤mathin gs[Omega_?NumericQ, f_?NumericQ, bx_?NumericQ] := ¤mathnl gs[Omega, f, bx] = ¤mathnl -Eigensystem[-H[N[Omega],N[f],N[bx]], 1, ¤mathnl Method -> {"Arnoldi", "Criteria" -> "RealPart", ¤mathnl MaxIterations -> 10^6}] \end{mathematica} Once a ground state $\ket{\gamma}$ has been calculated, for example with \begin{mathematica} ¤mathin gamma = gs[100, 10000, 1000][[2, 1]]; ¤mathin Dimensions[gamma] ¤mathout {40} \end{mathematica} the usual problem arises of how to display and interpret the wavefunction.
-In order to facilitate this analysis, we first re-shape the ground state to better reflect the tensor-product structure of our Hilbert space: \begin{mathematica} ¤mathin gammaA = Partition[gamma, 2]; ¤mathin Dimensions[gammaA] ¤mathout {20, 2} \end{mathematica} In this way, \mm{gammaA[[j,s]]} is the coefficient corresponding to the basis function $\ket{j}\otimes\ket{\frac32-s}=\ket{j,\frac32-s}$, with the definitions $\ket{+\frac12}=\ket{\!\!\uparrow}$ and $\ket{-\frac12}=\ket{\!\!\downarrow}$ for the spin part (so that $s=1$ corresponds to the $\ket{\!\!\uparrow}$ and $s=2$ to the $\ket{\!\!\downarrow}$ state).
-From this re-shaped ground state we calculate the re-shaped density matrix \begin{mathematica} ¤mathin rhoA = Outer[Times, gammaA, Conjugate[gammaA]]; ¤mathin Dimensions[rhoA] ¤mathout {20, 2, 20, 2} \end{mathematica} In this density matrix, $c_{j_1,s_1,j_2,s_2}=\mm{rhoA[[j1,s1,j2,s2]]}$ is the coefficient corresponding to the basis function $\ket{j_1,\frac32-s_1}\bra{j_2,\frac32-s_2}$ in the basis expansion of the density matrix:
+For a numerical description of this particle we use dimensionless units such that \mm{a=m=\mmhbar=1}; other units can be used in the same was as presented in \autoref{sec:1Dunits}.
+We describe the spatial degree of freedom with the finite-resolution position basis of \autoref{sec:positionbasis1D}, centered at $x=0$ as in \autoref{sec:BEC}: \begin{mathematica} ¤mathin a = m = ¤mmhbar = 1; ¤mathin nmax = 100; ¤mathin ¤mmDelta = a/(nmax+1); ¤mathin xgrid = a*(Range[nmax]/(nmax+1)-1/2); \end{mathematica} The operator $\op{x}$ is approximately diagonal in this representation (see \autoref{eq:positionoperator}): \begin{mathematica} ¤mathin xop = SparseArray[Band[{1,1}] -> xgrid]; \end{mathematica} The identity operator on the spatial degree of freedom is \begin{mathematica} ¤mathin idx = IdentityMatrix[nmax, SparseArray]; \end{mathematica} The identity and Pauli operators for the spin degree of freedom are \begin{mathematica} ¤mathin ids = IdentityMatrix[2, SparseArray]; ¤mathin {sx,sy,sz}=Table[SparseArray[PauliMatrix[i]/2], {i,3}]; \end{mathematica} The kinetic energy operator is constructed via a discrete sine transform, as before: \begin{mathematica} ¤mathin TM = SparseArray[Band[{1,1}]->Range[nmax]^2*¤mmpi^2*¤mmhbar^2/(2*m*a^2)]; ¤mathin TP = FourierDST[TM, 1]; \end{mathematica} From these we assemble the Hamiltonian, assuming that $F$ and $B_x$ are expressed in matching units: \begin{mathematica} ¤mathin H[¤mmomega_, F_, Bx_] = ¤mathnl KroneckerProduct[TP, ids] ¤mathnl + m*¤mmomega^2/2 * KroneckerProduct[xop.xop, ids] ¤mathnl - F * KroneckerProduct[xop, sz] ¤mathnl + Bx * KroneckerProduct[idx, sx]; \end{mathematica} We compute the ground state of this Hamiltonian with \begin{mathematica} ¤mathin Clear[gs]; ¤mathin gs[¤mmomega_?NumericQ, F_?NumericQ, Bx_?NumericQ] := ¤mathnl gs[¤mmomega, F, Bx] = -Eigensystem[-H[N[¤mmomega],N[F],N[Bx]], 1, ¤mathnl Method -> {"Arnoldi", "Criteria" -> "RealPart", MaxIterations -> 10^6}] \end{mathematica} Once a ground state $\ket{\gamma}$ has been calculated, for example with \begin{mathematica} ¤mathin ¤mmgamma = gs[100, 5000, 500][[2, 1]]; \end{mathematica} the usual problem arises of how to display and interpret the wavefunction.
+Instead of studying the coefficients of \mm{\mmgamma} directly, we calculate several specific properties of the ground state in what follows. \begin{description} \item[Operator expectation values:] The mean spin direction (magnetization) $\avg{\opvect{S}}=\{\avg{\op{S}_x},\avg{\op{S}_y},\avg{\op{S}_z}\}$ is calculated directly from the ground-state coefficients list with \begin{mathematica} ¤mathin mx = Re[Conjugate[¤mmgamma].(KroneckerProduct[idx,sx].¤mmgamma)]; ¤mathin my = Re[Conjugate[¤mmgamma].(KroneckerProduct[idx,sy].¤mmgamma)]; ¤mathin mz = Re[Conjugate[¤mmgamma].(KroneckerProduct[idx,sz].¤mmgamma)]; ¤mathin {mx,my,mz} ¤mathout {-0.233037, 0., -2.08318*10^-12} \end{mathematica} The mean position $\avg{\op{x}}$ and its standard deviation are calculated with \begin{mathematica} ¤mathin X = Re[Conjugate[¤mmgamma].(KroneckerProduct[xop,ids].¤mmgamma)]; ¤mathin XX = Re[Conjugate[¤mmgamma].(KroneckerProduct[xop.xop,ids].¤mmgamma)]; ¤mathin {X, Sqrt[XX-X^2]} ¤mathout {1.2178*10^-11, 0.226209} \end{mathematica} Even though we found $\avg{\op{x}}=0$ and $\avg{\op{S}_z}=0$ above, these coordinates are correlated: calculating $\avg{\op{x}\otimes\op{S}_z}$, \begin{mathematica} ¤mathin Xz = Re[Conjugate[¤mmgamma].(KroneckerProduct[xop,sz].¤mmgamma)] ¤mathout 0.0954168 \end{mathematica} \item[Reduced density matrix of the spatial degree of freedom:] Using \mm{\ref{math:traceoutpsi2}} we trace out the spin degree of freedom (the last two dimensions) to find the density matrix in the spatial coordinate: \begin{mathematica} ¤mathin ¤mmrhoŽx = traceout[¤mmgamma, -2]; ¤mathin ArrayPlot[Reverse[Transpose[ArrayPad[¤mmrhoŽx/¤mmDelta, 1]]]] \end{mathematica}